 The introduction of transportation network companies (TNC) such as Lyft and Uber, vehicle sharing and other wheeled transportation modes such as bicycles and scooters, require the need for local officials to determine licensing and inspection requirements for these modes, and to address issues concerning management over public rights-of-way.
 Cities have the authority to license rideshare companies, inspect vehicles, license drivers and regulate access to sidewalks and streets.
+The use of autonomous delivery robots and aerial drones in public rights-of-way is also becoming more prevalent and cities must maintain and enhance the authority necessary to regulate the use of these vehicles to ensure safe use of the public right of way.

-Metro Cities supports the ability of local officials to regulate and establish fees on these transportation modes.
+Metro Cities supports the authority of local officials to regulate and establish fees on these transportation modes.
 Emerging and future transportation technologies have potentially significant implications for local public safety and local public service levels, the needs and impacts of which vary by community.